darshan-vijay/Quiz_Generator/README.md

  The current deployment process uses Google Cloud Run to host a Dockerized application, with the image built locally, pushed to Google Artifact Registry, and then deployed as a publicly accessible service.
 However, major architectural changes are planned: the deployment will soon transition to Google Kubernetes Engine (GKE), where individual containers for the collector, analyzer, and the main web application will be orchestrated.
 This new deployment pipeline will be automated using GitHub Actions, enabling continuous integration and delivery for the entire system.

+## Team Coordination Process

+Regarding our coordination process, we mainly kept ourselves updated with weekly meeting (online or in-person).
+We share all of our progresses and also discuss if any problem if someone encountered.
+We tried to fix it as soon as possible either on a meet or by meeting in person.
+This mix of schedule meetings and flexible communication helped us to stay organised, resolve problems and blockers quickly, and keep the workflow smooth.

+## Work Distribution Method

+We divided tasks based on each team member’s strengths and interests.
+Raihan focused on the app flow, refining the idea, and integrating the Google Forms API.
+Myself and Darshan handled cloud architecture, CI/CD, and deployment to GCP.
+Nikhil worked on authentication and frontend development, while Onkar and Vinay were responsible for scraping websites and storing the data.
+This clear division of work allowed us to work efficiently in parallel.

 ## Local development

 1. Install [node](https://formulae.brew.sh/formula/node) and [PostgreSQL 17](https://formulae.brew.sh/formula/postgresql@17).